grooviter/underdog/docs/guide/docs/dataframe/series/intro.md

 --8<-- "src/test/groovy/underdog/guide/dataframe/series/IntroSpec.groovy:statistics"
 ```

-You can find all statistical available methods in the `SeriesStatsExtensions` class.
+You can find all statistical available methods in the `underdog.impl.extensions.SeriesStatsExtensions` class.